 Optimal Temperature for Fridge and Freezer

-- The optimal fridge temperature is 44°F. If your fridge has a regulator with settings from 1-6 or 2-7, set the regulator to 1 or 2.
+- The optimal fridge temperature is 44°F. If your refrigerator has a regulator with settings from 1-6 or 2-7, set the regulator to 1 or 2.
 This way, your fridge temperature won’t be too cold.

 - Rule of thumb: If your butter isn’t spreadable, then the fridge is too cold and should be adjusted to a warmer setting.
 The optimal temperature for your freezer is 0°F. Running your freezer just one degree colder can cause your freezer to use up to six percent more power — an unnecessary waste of energy.